 Supply Chain Management

 Through in-depth study of an organization’s value chain, the Supply Chain Management concentration demonstrates how these activities are linked both internally and externally.
 In a creative, hands-on environment that uses case studies and industry experts, students explore the multiple factors that have impact on a company’s supply chain.
 Successful completion of nine credits is required for the Supply Chain concentration.
-The Supply Chain concentration is available online.
+The Supply Chain concentration is available on-campus and online.

 - GBUS 450 Strategic Supply Management